 We next explore how the coincidence of historical ethnic borders and contemporary de jure borders affects conflict.
 In particular, we expect historical borders that closely follow contemporary de jure borders to be less conducive to conflict as the authority and territorial issues underlying the demarcation of ethnic homelands may have been resolved in these locations.
 In line with this hypothesis, we find that historical ethnic borders that coincide with those of subnational administrative units correlate less with modern conflict (Column 7).
-Similarly, at historical ethnic borders that overlap with national borders also conflict is less prevalent (Column 8).43
+This result echoes the findings of Bazzi and Gudgeon (2021), who find that "[r]edrawing district borders along group lines reduces conflict".
+Similarly, at historical ethnic borders that overlap with national borders conflict is also less prevalent (Column 8).51